Eagle-Enterprises/development-environment/README.md

    `vagrant up`
 4. Wait for the Vagrant Command to bring up the Virtual Machine
    1. It will take a considerable amount of time, depending on your machine and internet connectivity
+5. Login to the Virtual Machine
+   1. uname: `vagrant`
+   2. password: `vagrant`
+6. `reboot` the VM to bring up the GUI for the VM

+Here's how long it took me:

+`real 63m43.797s`

+`user 0m0.187s`

+`sys 0m0.156s`

 ## Vagrant Guide